A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning

-Packet and flow-level data have their own advantages and disadvantages in terms of network traffic generation.
-We compare and contrast selected properties of these two data types and how those affect the data generation in Table~\ref{table:comparison}.
-For a better comparison, we assume packet-level and flow-level generated using the same packet capture.
+Packet-level and flow-level representations exhibit complementary strengths and limitations in terms of data volume, granularity, processing requirements, and noise sensitivity.
+Table~\ref{table:comparison} compares selected properties of these two data types and highlights their implications for traffic generation.
+For consistency, we assume that both representations are derived from the same underlying packet capture.